Kapitänleutnant (Crew 32)

-From March to Aug 1941 he went through U-boat training, U-boat Commander training and finally an U-boat familiarization (Baubelehrung) for his own U-boat command (Busch & Röll, 1999).
+From March to Aug 1941 he went through U-boat training, U-boat Commander training, and finally U-boat construction familiarization (Baubelehrung) for his own U-boat command (Busch & Röll, 1999).

-On his first patrol around the British Isles he sank 4 ships (almost 13,000 tons) from 4 convoys before arriving at his new base at St. Nazaire, France on 1 March 1942.
-During this patrol he sank the British corvette HMS Arbutus (K 86) on 5 Feb and on 11 Feb he sank the Canadian corvette HMCS Spikenard (K 198) (Rohwer, 1998).
+On his first patrol around the British Isles he sank four ships (almost 13,000 tons) from four different convoys before arriving at his new base at St. Nazaire, France on 1 March 1942.
+These included the British corvette HMS Arbutus (K 86) on 5 Feb, and on 11 Feb the Canadian corvette HMCS Spikenard (K 198) (Rohwer, 1998).

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.